Machine translation: 1990s and early 2000s

 "Don't bank on it" with a "competent performance."

 Franz Josef Och (the future head of Translation Development AT Google) won DARPA's speed MT competition (2003).
 More innovations during this time included MOSES, the open-source statistical MT engine (2007), a text/SMS translation service for mobiles in Japan (2008), and a mobile phone with built-in speech-to-speech translation functionality for English, Japanese and Chinese (2009).
 In 2012, Google announced that Google Translate translates roughly enough text to fill 1 million books in one day.

-Translation process

-The human translation process may be described as: